japhero/ObsidianMain/Areas/Sat Prep/English/Collage Essay "dinner table".md

 	- Connection to my values
 	- Hammer home/finisher

+## Intro

+- Do i want to start with an example that is me arguing about somthing stupid or important
+	- Stupid
+		- Alows me to add nuance to the fact that not all ideas are important or that we dont allways need to be talking about seruous ideas
+	- Serious
+		- Lets me make my point in an obviously direct way
+		- more corny and cliche

+**Possible Anecdotes**
+- Arguing about my brother not cleaning
+- Going to my brother to argue with him
+- Online politics

 1.
 That doesn't make any sense I yelled while reaching for the rice my Brother grimacing in my direction appearing annoyed as I continued my tirade lecturing him on how he should have been more timely with his efforts to clean up after himself.
-My other brother clearly only interested with the food in his mouth although similarly annoyed interrupted me to tell me how dumb i sounded
+My other brother clearly only interested with the food in his mouth although similarly annoyed interrupted me to tell me how dumb I sounded.

+After dinner i continued rambling although not as i had before, walking up the stairs flipping my phone in my hand and the thoughts in my head, was i right?, maybe what i said was unfair.

+At the top of the stairs i had allready made up my mind it was irrelevant.

 2.
-That doesn't make any sense I yelled only chowing down on my food after i had finished "explaining" to my brother how
+That doesn't make any sense I yelled chowing down on my food after  "explaining" to my brother why our education system was in a horrble place

 ## Connection

+Growing up this combative dining experience was all to common as my parents had taken a lassie fair approach to our conversations and tried to have us find the "right ideas" rather than spoon feed them to us.
+The "invisible hand" can take you anywhere but really made me thirsty for more.

+## Hammer

+I want collage to help me quench my thirst, i hope that a new table brings new ideas and i hope that i can